ohusiev/spacer-hb-framework/README.md

 It was developed as part of a PhD dissertation titled "Exploring and Supporting Energy Communities through Spatially Integrated Methods in Local Energy Planning."

 The framework expands upon the published study:
 Husiev, O. (2025).
 Spatial analysis of energy communities and energy vulnerabilities in Spain.
 Journal of Urban Planning, 2025, 101954. https://doi.org/10.1016/j.jup.2025.101954.
-This work integrates various aspects, such as building stock geometric inventory, energy flexibility and renewable energy deployment estimation, to provide a methodological proposal for the design and planning of energy communities.
+This work integrates various aspects, such as building stock geometric inventory, energy flexibility, and renewable energy deployment estimation, to provide a methodological proposal for the design and planning of energy communities.

 The framework links census-level statistical boundaries with building-specific data, combining geospatial vector/raster layers and tabular inputs.
 Python-based automation scripts streamline several core processes.
 While this project does not include full front-end/backend integration or database infrastructure, it builds on open-source tools otherwise available only as commercial software or requiring large, detailed datasets.
 To demonstrated